5 Ways You’re Sabotaging Your Morning Workout

 Not Getting Enough Sleep

-Getting enough shut-eye isn’t just key to having enough energy for your AM workout — it’s critical for weight loss.
-In fact, not getting enough sleep could undermine weight loss by as much as 55 percent, a recent Canadian Medical Association Journal study found.
+Getting enough shut-eye isn’t just key to having enough energy for your morning workout — it’s critical for weight loss.
+In fact, not getting enough sleep could undermine weight loss by as much as 55 percent, a Canadian Medical Association Journal study found.
 The reason: Lousy sleep impairs the hormone that controls appetite, making you crave carbs for energy, say researchers at the University of Nebraska-Lincoln.
 Since morning exercise has been shown to improve sleep, getting in that habit will kickstart a positive cycle.
 The National Sleep Foundation recommends that adults get seven to nine hours of sleep nightly, and recent research suggests the optimal amount is at the low end of that range.
 Unfortunately, some 69% of Americans say they don’t get enough sleep on the weekdays; to ensure you see the results of your work in the gym, don’t be one of them.

 Not Eating Beforehand